janjongerden/calendar-svg/README.md

 # Calendar-svg
-Generate calendar images per month on A4 format, including national holidays.
+Generate calendar images per month on A4 format, including national holidays and week numbers.
 Ideal for printing your very own calendar.

 ## Usage